 HR group uses the Data Catalog

 Location data entries with the associated public tags.

 Public tags are useful for a broad set of scenarios and these tags are intuitive to use.
 Public tags support simple search and search with predicates while private tags support only search with predicates.

 The following diagram shows a sample customer table

 cust_tbl, with several

 business metadata tags attached to the table and its columns.

-This allows you to structure your tags by topic.
+You can structure your tags by topic.
 For example:

 - A data governance tag with fields for: data governor, retention date, deletion date, PII (yes or no), data classification (public, confidential, sensitive, regulatory)